j4n9k4/Lemonade/README.md

-#Lemonade App from Andrios Basics with Jetpack Compose Tutorial
+Lemonade App from Android Basics with Jetpack Compose Tutorial